Naveengouda11/Spotify-Clone/README.md

 # Spotify-Clone
-Spotify-clone using HTML and CSS
+Spotify-clone using HTML and CSS.